ksaaskil/django-rbac/article.md

 Hello, world.
 You're at the core index.
 ```

-## Creating services and tests
+## Creating service layer

-We create a service layer to add decoupling between views and models.
+We create a service layer to add decoupling between views and models as suggested [in this article](https://medium.com/@DoorDash/tips-for-building-high-quality-django-apps-at-scale-a5a25917b2b5).
+Such a decoupling layer helps to keep models lean and all business logic in one place.
+Services are also very useful for testing, as we can create resources with services in similar fashion as real users would do.

 Let's create services for creating users and finding users:

 ```python
 # rbac/core/services.py